Invertible residual networks in the context of regularization theory for linear inverse problems: Regularization properties of the iResNet reconstruction

 \subsection{Diagonal architecture}

-We continue with the introduction of a particular network design being exploited in the remainder of the manuscript.
-In order to investigate relations to established and well-studied spectral regularization methods we consider a specific network architecture acting on the coefficients with respect to the singular functions $v_j$ of the operator $\tilde{A}$.
-We assume that the residual function is given by subnetworks $f_{\theta, j}:\R \rightarrow \R$, $j\in \N$, i.e.,
+In order to investigate relations to established and well-studied spectral regularization methods, we continue with the introduction of a particular network design, which is exploited in the remainder of the manuscript.
+The idea of spectral regularization is to decompose the data using the SVD $(u_j, v_j, \sigma_j)_{j \in \N}$ of $\origA$ and apply filter functions to the singular values.
+Analogously, we consider a network architecture consisting of subnetworks $f_{\theta, j}:\R \rightarrow \R$, $j\in \N$, i.e.,